 As you will learn in the financial markets chapter, there are strategies—such as overweighting value stocks or putting more in smaller-company stocks—that have generated market-beating returns over long periods.
 But the academics who have documented these results typically note that the extra reward comes with extra risk.
 In addition, if you aren’t careful, any performance edge could be devoured by investment costs.
 Still, if you pursued these strategies by buying and holding low-cost index funds for many decades, there’s at least a moderate chance you could earn returns that are better than the broad market averages.

 But this is hardly the sort of strategy that appeals to most folks who are looking to beat the market.
-Instead, they envisage buying funds run by hotshot managers, dabbling in initial public stock offerings and actively trading individual shares.
+Instead, they envisage buying funds run by hotshot managers, timing the market, dabbling in initial public stock offerings and actively trading individual shares.
 These strategies are no doubt entertaining, they appear to be an easy road to riches and they generate enough occasional winners to keep investors coming back.
 But they’re unlikely to succeed over the long haul, in part because of the high investment costs involved.